makaubenson/bankist-2/readme.md

-# Numbers, Dates, INTL and Timers
+# Numbers, Dates, Internationalization and Timers